Ortovox Rock'N'Wool Pant - Women's Review

 Our Analysis and Test Results

-The Ortovox Rock 'n' Wool is a high performing merino wool base layer (185 grams per square meter) with lightweight performance.
+The Ortovox Rock 'n' Wool is a high-performing merino wool base layer (185 grams per square meter) with lightweight appeal.
 While it offers a nice thin layer of insulation, it's not the warmest but kicks butt in the wicking and drying game.
 If you prefer thinner base layers, this one is just that but offers a little more warmth than a traditional lightweight layer.
 It's perfect for layering on a hike or while climbing your next mountain.
 Just be ready to throw down some cash as the price is high.

-The Rock 'n' Wool offers a lot of warmth of its low density.
-While the bottoms don't offer the best insulation on there own, it's best to layer this base layer with an insulated pant if you're simply hiking or sitting on the ski lift.
-If you plan on cross-country skiing or backcountry skiing, a snow shell with zippered vents would work well.
-In order to make sure you are warm, it's important that the layers you wear above it offer the opportunity to ventilate well.
+The Rock 'n' Wool offers an impressive amount of warmth for its low-density fabrics that are pretty thin.
+While the bottoms don't provide the best insulation on their own, it's best to layer with an insulated pant if you're sitting on the ski lift.
+If you plan on cross-country skiing or backcountry skiing, a snow shell with zippered vents will do.
+To make sure you are warm, it's important that the layers you wear above it offer the opportunity to ventilate well.
 This piece is best seen as a layer that'll wick away moisture but won't offer a whole lot in terms of insulation during sedentary activities.